TheRegisb/teatime_ncurse/README.md

 -v --version		  -> Display current version and extra info
 ```

-At least one time option is required, and the time should e greater than 0s.
+At least one time option is required, and the time should be greater than 0s.

-Currently, this program have no real usage.
+Currently, once started, you cannot interact with the program anymore until you reach the timer.